nsollazzo/CorporateCash/README.md

-*This website compares Bitcoin to a ficticious centralised digital token/voucher called "CorporateCash", any similarities with real projects are unintentional.*
+*This website compares Bitcoin to a fictitious centralised digital token/voucher called "CorporateCash", any similarities with real projects are unintentional.*

 # Intro